 Definition of Cluniac in English:

-Relating to a reformed Benedictine monastic order founded at Cluny in eastern France in 910.
+Of or relating to a reformed Benedictine monastic order founded at Cluny in eastern France in 910.

 - The Council passed reforming decrees in keeping with the Cluniac reform movement, including ones concerning simony and clerical marriage.